thomaswp/tuxblocks/README.md

 To set up an Android build, first make sure you have the [Android SDK](http://developer.android.com/sdk/index.html) installed, along with your target API (TuxBlocks currently targets v11, Andriod 3.0).

+Next, follow the instructions on [this guide](http://code.google.com/p/playn/wiki/MavenAndroidBuild) to set up your SDK path with Maven.

 You also have to setup your android device with your operating system.
-You can follow [this guide](http://developer.android.com/tools/device.html)for setting up android device.
+You can follow [this guide](http://developer.android.com/tools/device.html) for setting up android device.

-Next, follow the instructions on [this guide](http://code.google.com/p/playn/wiki/MavenAndroidBuild) to set up your SDK path with Maven.

 You should be able to run TuxBlock on Android by executing the following command in the root directory of this repository:

     mvn -Pandroid install

 This will install the game on any connected Android device; however, it will not run the game.
 You must start the game manually.
 If you are on a Windows machine, you can install *and run* by executing the run_android.bat file instead.

+If you run into the error

+    [ERROR] Failed to execute goal com.jayway.maven.plugins.android.generation2:android-maven-plugin:3.6.0:generate-sources (default-generate-sources) on project tuxblocks-android

+try again using Maven 3.0.5.
+This should resolve the issue.

 ### HTML ###